EHS vs ESG: Unraveling the Corporate Sustainability Puzzle

 Conclusion

 The above overview literally explains how EHS and ESG co-exist.
-Thus, the organization should merge the efforts of both departments for a promising future.
+Their co-existence and handholding are crucial for any organization to be compliant, safe and sustainable.
+Thus, the organization should merge the efforts of EHS and ESG departments for a promising and safe future.

-A proactive EHS approach will precisely handle ESG aspects.
-This will ensure a happy, sustainable, prosperous, and healthy present & future!
+To put in a few words, a proactive EHS approach will precisely handle ESG aspects.
+This will ensure a happy, sustainable, prosperous, and healthy workplace.
+And once that is achieved retention, soaring sales graph and customer satisfaction follow eventually.